 Families joining the activity on or after November 1, 2017: the subsidy calculation mirrors the Streamlined Fixed Assistance Program for New Non-Elderly/Non-Disabled Households.
-Under that calculation, the family's rent share (TTP) is the greatest of 30% of their gross income, the minimum rent, or baseline rent, for the duration of assistance.
+Under that calculation, the family's rent share (TTP) is the greatest of a percentage of their gross income, the minimum rent, or baseline rent.